Griefed/docker-Composerize/README.md

     ports:
       - 80:80
 ```
+### Deploy on Rasbperry Pi
 Using the Dockerfile, this container can be built and run on a Raspberry Pi, too!
 I've tested it on a Raspberry Pi 3B+.
-Simply put the Dockerfile in the same directory as your docker-compose.yml, edit your docker-compose.yml and build the container with:
+Simply put the Dockerfile in the same directory as your docker-compose.yml, edit your docker-compose.yml:
 ```
   composerize:
     container_name: composerize